ic3top/devChallenges/country-quiz-app/README.md

 <!-- OVERVIEW -->

 ## Overview
+Here is a quiz app with two quiz variants which you can choose on the home page.
+In the first you should choose the right country depending on capital, when in the second depending on a certain flag.
+Try doing your best and answer all the questions right.
+You will see final results in the end.

 - View the [live demo](https://ic3top.github.io/devChallenges/todo-app/dist/)
-- 4nd Front-end Challenges project
+- 4th Front-end Challenges project

 ### Built With

 - HTML
 - CSS
-- JS/Vue + Vuex + VueRouter
+- JS/Vue 3 + Vuex + VueRouter

 ## Features

-- Tho quiz variants
+- Two quiz variants
 - 8 random questions
 - See the correct answer
-- Total result in the end
+- Total results in the end

 ## Todos

-- Make app adaptive
-- Complete readme
 - Add possibility to choose number of question